oegea/adp/README.md

  3. URL from where the version can be downloaded.
 This MUST be contained inside a string parameter named "downloadUrl".
  4. If user and password are required to download the version.
 This MUST be contained inside a boolean parameter named "requiresAuthentication".
  5. Description about the changes contained in the version.
 This MUST be contained inside a string parameter named "releaseNotes".
- 6. Date of public.
-This releaseDate
+ 6. Date of publication.
+This MUST be contained inside a string parameter named "releaseDate".

 Note that the name or identifier of the version, contained inside `applicationVersion` MAY be represented on any desired format as long as it is contained inside a string.

-This request MAY require the usage of authentication mechanisms.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwNjg3MTY5NCwxNTQ1ODY5MDM0LC0xMj
-c1MjYxNCwxMzY5MDYxNDI1LC0xMDY4MDEyMTM3LC04NTgwMzE3
-NTYsLTk3NTkyNTcwMSw1MDQ3NzA0OTksMzMwMDgxOTIwLC05OD
-Q3MzI2NywtMjgwOTM3MTk5LC0xNzE2MjM3Njc2LDEyMDY0MTY0
-NjcsMTQwMzI4MjI4NywtMTkxODA2MjIwOCwxNjU0OTI5MTgzLC
-05NDYzMjA0ODAsLTMyMDQ2NTU4NSwxOTQ5Nzg4ODQ0LC0xNzkw
-MDA0ODQ3XX0=
+eyJoaXN0b3J5IjpbLTE1MjA5Mzk4NzgsMTU0NTg2OTAzNCwtMT
+I3NTI2MTQsMTM2OTA2MTQyNSwtMTA2ODAxMjEzNywtODU4MDMx
+NzU2LC05NzU5MjU3MDEsNTA0NzcwNDk5LDMzMDA4MTkyMCwtOT
+g0NzMyNjcsLTI4MDkzNzE5OSwtMTcxNjIzNzY3NiwxMjA2NDE2
+NDY3LDE0MDMyODIyODcsLTE5MTgwNjIyMDgsMTY1NDkyOTE4My
+wtOTQ2MzIwNDgwLC0zMjA0NjU1ODUsMTk0OTc4ODg0NCwtMTc5
+MDAwNDg0N119
 -->